Before we begin our mapping project, let’s take a few moments to familiarize ourselves with GIS within the context of Digital Humanities.

 What is Geographic Information Systems (GIS)?

-Geographic Information Systems (GIS) in digital humanities allow art historians to integrate spatial analysis with historical, cultural, and literary studies to better analyze artistic exchange and cultural interactions.
-GIS enables scholars to perform spatial analysis to help uncover new insights, such as tracking people’s movements, mapping historical events, and visualizing the geographical distribution of artistic exchange and cultural interactions.
-It aids in storytelling, enhances research by adding spatial context, and allows for interactive and dynamic data presentations that can engage a wider audience.
-Moreover, GIS skills are also valuable in the job market, enabling students to have various opportunities in landscape and urban planning, heritage preservation, and visualization by making research dynamic and engaging.
+Geographic Information Systems (GIS) in digital humanities enable art historians to incorporate spatial analysis into historical, cultural, and literary studies, thereby facilitating a deeper examination of artistic exchange and cultural interactions.
+GIS enables scholars to perform spatial analysis, helping uncover new insights, such as tracking people’s movements, mapping historical events, and visualizing the geographical distribution of artistic exchange and cultural interactions.
+It aids in storytelling, enhances research by providing spatial context, and enables interactive and dynamic data presentations that can engage a broader audience.